elehcimd/jupyter-opencv/README.md

 # Jupyter-OpenCV Docker image

 This container provides a cross-platform environment (tested on Windows, MacOS and Linux) based on Docker, Jupyter Notebooks, Python3 and OpenCV to experiment with computer-vision.
 Friends in environmental engineering use it on Windows as alternative to MATLAB.
+Loosely based on https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/.

-Based on **Ubuntu 16.4** and includes:
+Extends **Ubuntu 16.4** and includes:

 * **Python3.5** as default Python interpreter
 * **OpenCV 3.4** with extra modules, highgui and Python support
 * **Jupyter notebook** web server
 * **X Window libraries** compatible with MacOS (XQuartz), Windows (Xming) and Linux (X.Org)
 * Demo of Jupyter notebook with embedded web video player and OpenCV processing
 * Demo of container-host X Window interaction with `xeyes`

 ## Quick start